Make Yourself More Creative and Learn How to Sell Your Ideas

 by Gabriele Rico, Ph.D.

-The title of this book is all wrong!
-This book should be “Creativity the Natural Way”, and it is for everyone who wants to boost their creative output to the highest possible level.
-If you are a CEO, business person, parent, teacher, artist or student this book will show you how to use a creative technique known as mind-mapping to become a better problem solver, a great communicator and funny.
+This book will boost your creative output to the highest possible level.
+If you are a CEO, business person, teacher, parent, artist, writer or student this book will show you how to use a powerful creative technique known as mind-mapping to become a better problem solver, better communicator and a great writer!
+Learn to unleash your creative potential, and watch the creative ideas come pouring onto your paper.

 by Julia Cameron & Mark Bryan